arielabade/carbon/README.md

 The final model is a Bidirectional Long Short-Term Memory (BI-LSTM) network, optimized for recognizing sequential patterns within the data.

 **Model Architecture**:
 - **Input**: A CSV file containing exon/intron sequences with a binary label for classification.
 Originally, the data was in the FASTA format but it had to be adapted to fit the RNN input format.
-The link for the data preparation code is [here] (https://github.com/arielabade/carbon/blob/main/code/dataPreparation/featureExtraction.py).
+The link for the data preparation code is [here](https://github.com/arielabade/carbon/blob/main/code/dataPreparation/featureExtraction.py).
 - **Layers**: The model includes three bidirectional LSTM layers, each with a specific neuron configuration: 64 neurons in the first layer, 64 in the second, and 32 in the third, doubling the total neurons per layer due to the bidirectional setup.
 - **Dropout**: 0.2 Dropout Rate after each Bi-LSTM layer and Dense layer to prevent overfitting by randomly deactivating 20% of the neurons.
 - **Activation and Optimzation functions**: the ReLU activation function and Adam optimizator with standard values were used to achieve better results.